SpellholdStudios/Rolles/README.md

 Extract the contents of the mod archive into the folder of the game you wish to modify (*the folder which contains the "CHITIN.KEY" file*), using <a href="http://www.7-zip.org/download.html">7zip</a>, <a href="http://www.rarlab.com/download.htm">WinRAR</a>, or another file compression utility that handles .zip files.
 On successful extraction, there should be a :file_folder: rolles folder and a setup-rolles.exe file in your game folder.
 To install, simply double-click **`setup-rolles.exe`** and follow the instructions on screen.

-Run **`setup-rolles.exe`** in your game folder to reinstall, uninstall or otherwise change the component settings.
+Run **`setup-rolles.exe`** in your game folder to reinstall, un-install or otherwise change the component settings.

 ##